 In 1950, the original Frontier Airlines began operations at Denver's old Stapleton International Airport.

-In 1953, the Rocky Flats Plant began operations, producing fissile plutonium "pits" for nuclear warheads about 15 miles from Denver.
+In 1953, the Rocky Flats Plant, a DOE nuclear weapon facility, began producing fissile plutonium "pits" for nuclear warheads about 15 miles from Denver.

 Since 1954, Scott's Liquid Gold, Inc., has been making furniture polish in Denver.

-A major fire occurred at the Rocky Flats Plant in 1957, contributing to plutonium contamination in parts of Denver.
+In 1957, a major fire at the Rocky Flats Plant resulted in the contamination of some parts of Denver with plutonium-239.

-Between 1958 and 1968, leakage from nuclear waste stored at the Rocky Flats Plant resulted in plutonium contamination in parts of Denver.
+Between 1958 and 1968, leakage from nuclear waste stored at the Rocky Flats Plant resulted in the contamination of some parts of Denver with plutonium-239.

 In 1958, Village Inn restaurants began as a single pancake house in Denver.